purine/purine2/README.md

 Counter is not part of either operation or tensor, but it is needed when executing the graph.
 That's why Op and Blob are introduced here as wrappers of operation and tensor respectively.
 So that the counter can be stored in Op/Blob.
-In purine, the computation is stored in the bipartite graph consisting of Ops and Blobs.
+In purine, the computation logic is stored in the bipartite graph consisting of Ops and Blobs.

 Connection types: